aswarren/pango_alias_table/README.md

 A DataFrame is created with the compressed lineage names.
 The base variants are added as a new column 'alias' to the DataFrame.
 If a lineage does not have a base variant, the lineage name is used as the alias.
 To control this the `alias_list` is a list of PANGO lineage names that an analyst wants to map to their subvariants.
-The aliasing is done in such a way as to partition the rows to the lowest common ancestor in the pangolin hierarchy, i.e. it chooses the most specific alias label that applies to the row at hand.
+The aliasing is done in such a way as to partition the rows to the lowest common ancestor in the pangolin hierarchy, i.e. it chooses the most specific alias label that applies to the row.

 The user supplied `pango_to_voc` dictionary maps some PANGO lineage names to their corresponding Variants of Concern (VOC) names.